danielczestki/cms-1/readme.md

     Thinmartian\Cms\CmsServiceProvider::class,

+Now update your Laravel database config like normal by editing the `.env` in the root of your application.
+Ensure you have a successful connection to your database before proceeding.

 Finally, open up a terminal and `cd` to the root of your Laravel install and run:

     php artisan cms:build